Asthma trigger: Psychological triggers

 Studies have also indicated that psychological stress may be associated with a higher chance of asthma attack.
 Patients with psychological stress are found to have a reduced awareness of controlling asthma and poor physical health.

-Symptom
+Symptoms

 One of the clinical asthmatic symptoms is shortness of breath due to narrowing of the respiratory tract, caused by mucus plug formation and bronchoconstriction as smooth muscles contract.
 Another typical symptom is wheezing.
 During expiration, turbulent airflow crushes the narrowed respiratory tract, leading to a wheezing sound.
 Moreover, the increased mucus secretion may not be limited to the respiratory tract, and other symptoms such as watery eyes and rhinitis are also common.
 Furthermore, increased vasodilation and vascular permeability may result in angioedema, the swelling of the skin, and hives.
 In severe complications, as ventilation is impaired, acute respiratory failure may occur due to the inadequate amount of oxygen in the circulatory system.
 Another life-threatening condition is pneumothorax, the collapse of the lungs due to hyperinflation.